ElaineArchbold/DataCentricProject/README.md

 ### Media
 All of the photos used are from unsplash.com.

+The YouTube videos on the Tips page are taken from the Mrs Hinch YouTube channel.

 I used Photoshop to create the background image for Parallax one.
 I replaced the background on an image I found of ‘Mrs Hinch’.